 We extremely enjoyed our road trip to Ubud,and even stayed overnight.
 We passed by Denpasar, went back passing Sanur, and also went to Nusa Dua.
 My husband and I are active people and love the outdoors and going around on a motorbike gave us the chance to see more of Bali.
 We can stop anytime, take pictures, eat anywhere, ride the more scenic route, have a new tan, and did not have to worry about a 3rd party (driver)

 So in answer to my question, it is safe to go around Bali on a motorbike so long as you recognize the dangers of driving one, and you take extra caution knowing that accidents could happen anytime, anywhere.
-Of course, foremost, you should know how to drive a motorbike :) about 7 years ago
+Of course, foremost, you should know how to drive a motorbike :) over 7 years ago

 Indonesians drive like nutters, don't look when they pull out into the road as they just expect the on coming traffic to move around them.
 Blind faith is the saying.
 Also when i checked on google motorbike death's per capita in indo is up there with the worst in the world and comparable to India.
 Still i have rented a motor bike and have taken my chances just because i wanted the freedom of being able to go around when and where i like.
-I do feel way more comfortable riding a motorbike in Lombok next door or Sumbawa. almost 4 years agoAnswered by Roger via WorldNomads.com
+I do feel way more comfortable riding a motorbike in Lombok next door or Sumbawa. over 4 years agoAnswered by Roger via WorldNomads.com